sueszli/blog/job market.md

 how would you game this system?

-well - simply by getting the minimum requirements for the most high paying job. maximizing earnings with the least effort.
+well - simply by taking the path of least resistance: finding the highest paying job at reach and fulfilling the minimum requirements.

 <br><br>